mbmedhurst/Liri-Node-App/README.md

 * dotenv
 * moment.js

+#### Additionally, you will need to have api keys for the following:

+- spotify - ID and Secret are required (add to a .env file)
+- omdb
+- bandsintown

 ### To Run on Local Machine
 * clone git repository
 * install dependencies by running **_npm install_** in the global directory
 * run **_nodemon_** or **_node liri.js_** in the terminal
 * enter commands into the terminal as described in the **_Running the Functions_** section below

 ## Running the Functions